 “To be honest, a PhD is a roller-coaster; you have your highs and your lows.
 Something that is as prestigious as a PhD does not come without hard work, tenacity or ambition.
 You really need to work hard if you want to receive the reward.

 “I enjoy coming to uni every day.
 I love the people I work with and would not be able to do this without them.
 The academic support that I receive is excellent and I truly believe I have made lifelong colleagues – and more importantly friends.
 Completing my PhD here at Charles Sturt University is definitely rewarding as the uni has a multitude of opportunities available for their students.”

 “Definitely a holiday once I submit!”

 “All jokes aside, my next step would be to see what postdoctoral opportunities are available.
 I would like to continue my research in bioactive compounds and continue to investigate what other health benefits may be associated with them.
 I would like to establish myself as an academic.
 I have a passion for teaching and research and I would like to combine my two passions into the ultimate job.”

 “I now feel that I know what areas I would like to pursue and what skills I need to reach those goals.
-Being a part of the Functional Grains Centre at CSU has enabled me to interact directly with industry and develop a fundamental understanding of what future research needs to be conducted to benefit rural industries.”
+Being a part of the Functional Grains Centre has enabled me to interact directly with industry and develop a fundamental understanding of what future research needs to be conducted to benefit rural industries.”